danbev/learning-iot/notes/rp.md

 configure the W25Q16JV device to run in QSPI execute in place (XIP) mode.

-So the rhe reason for my first program not working  is that bootsequence will, after a few other things which I've not fully understood yet, will read 256 bytes from flash and store them in SDRAM.
+So the the reason for my first program not working is that bootsequence will, after a few other things which I've not fully understood yet, read 256 bytes from flash and store them in SDRAM.
 This is expected to be the second stage bootloader as discussed above.

 After loading this it will verify that the checksum is correct for these 256